Bagwells/Ritease-bagwells-frontend-test/README.md

 -tailwindcss - the css library used in building the UI -jsPdf - the package used in exporting the documents.
--react-toastify - the package used in making notification to user
+-react-toastify - the package used in making notification to user -react-icon - the package used to get icons -headlessUI - used to utilise built in component tailwind UI

 npm run dev to start development.